vocalinkzapp/ZappSMGLib-iOS/README.md

 In order to include the `ZappSMGLibObjC` library into your project, you need to build a static lib from provided source code and include it into your project together with header files.

-**NOTE!!!** You also will need to include the `ZappSMGLibResources.bundle` into your project.
+**NOTE:** You also will need to include the `ZappSMGLibResources.bundle` into your project.
 You can find it in `Resources/ZappSMGLibResources.bundle`.

-This repo includes a demo app which uses `ZappSMGLibObjC` static lib.
+This repository includes a demo app which uses `ZappSMGLibObjC` static lib.
 You can find this example in `ZappSMGLib/ZappSMGLib.xcodeproj` project.

 #### CocoaPods installation